 DR. JOHN P. MEYER

 Dr. John Meyer received his Ph.D. from The University of Western Ontario.
 After spending three years at St. Thomas University in Fredericton NB, he returned to Western where he is now a professor and chair of the graduate program in industrial and organizational psychology.
 His research interests include commitment in the workplace, work motivation, leadership, and employee well-being.
-His work has been published in leading journals in the field of I/O psychology (e.g., Journal of Applied Psychology, Personnel Psychology), management (e.g., Academy of Management Journal, Journal of Management), and research methods (e.g., Organizational Research Methods, Multivariate Behavior Research) and has been cited more than 90,000 times according to Google Scholar.
-Dr. Meyer is also co-author of Commitment in the Workplace: Theory, Research and Application (Sage Publications, 1997) and Best Practices: Employee Retention (Carswell, 2000), co-editor of Commitment in Organizations: Accumulated Wisdom and New Directions (Routledge, 2009), and editor of The Handbook of Employee Commitment (Edward Elgar, 2016).
+His work has been published in leading journals in the field of I/O psychology (e.g., Journal of Applied Psychology, Personnel Psychology), management (e.g., Academy of Management Journal, Journal of Management), and research methods (e.g., Organizational Research Methods, Multivariate Behavior Research) and has been cited more than 120,000 times according to Google Scholar.
+Dr. Meyer is also co-author of Commitment in the Workplace: Theory, Research and Application (Sage Publications, 1997) and Best Practices: Employee Retention (Carswell, 2000), co-editor of Commitment in Organizations: Accumulated Wisdom and New Directions (Routledge, 2009) and A Research Agenda for Employee Engagement in a Changing World of Work (Edward Elgar, 2021), and editor of The Handbook of Employee Commitment (Edward Elgar, 2016).
 He has consulted with private and public organizations in Canada on issues related to his research and has been invited to conduct seminars and workshops in Europe, Asia, and Australia.
 Dr. Meyer is a Fellow of the Canadian Psychological Association, the American Psychological Association, the Society for Industrial and Organizational Psychology, the International Association of Applied Psychology, and the Association for Psychological Science.
 He is a former chair of Canadian Society for Industrial and Organizational Psychology, served as editor of the OB/HRM section of the Canadian Journal of Administrative Sciences, and held the Science seat on the Board of Directors for the Canadian Psychological Association.
 In 2007 he was recognized by the Canadian Society for Industrial and Organizational Psychology for his "distinguished contributions to Industrial-Organizational Psychology in Canada," and in 2012 was awarded the Helmuth Prize for Achievement in Research by The University of Western Ontario.
-Dr. Meyer also holds a part-time Professorship at the Curtin University School of Business in Perth, Australia.
+Dr. Meyer is also an Adjunct Professorship at the Curtin University School of Business and Law in Perth, Australia.

 Meyer, J.P.
 (Ed.)
 (2016), Handbook of Employee Commitment.
 Cheltenham, UK: Edward Elgar Publishing.